 Prevention measures: Get screened regularly.
 Start including regular testing from the age of 50 and repeated every 10 years.
-A colonoscopy not only diagnoses colon cancer, it also allows your doctor to detect and remove polyps before they could become cancerous.
-Other screening options include a fecal occult blood test, where your doctor checks your poop for blood that could indicate cancer.
+A colonoscopy not only diagnoses colon cancer, but it also allows your doctor to detect and remove polyps before they could become cancerous.
+Other screening options include a faecal occult blood test, where your doctor checks your poop for blood that could indicate cancer.

 2. Endocrine System – Thyroid cancer

 Thyroid cancers are a very real concern with numbers having more than doubled in the last twenty years.
 Doctors reckon there is no need to panic but rather that they are picking up more incidental cases when we do MRIs or CT scans for other reasons.
 Common causes for concern are recurrent migraines or neck pain.